Institutional Review Board (IRB)

 Mark your calendars for future IRB Insights opportunities:

-For information on other iMedRIS training opportunities and the CITI program, please visit the Training tab on the left.
+For information on other iMedRIS training opportunities, please visit the Training page.

 UTHSC IRB office

 Fax: (901) 448-5103